 The roles individuals play in decision-making vary widely from culture to culture.
-For exthe U.S., decisions are frequently delegated - that is, an official assigns responsibility for a paratter to a subordinate.
-In many Southern European and Latin American countries, there is value placed on holding decision-making responsibilities oneself.
-When decisions are made be of people, majority rule is a common approach in the U.S.; in Japan consensus is the preferre Be aware that individuals' expectations about their own roles in shaping a decision may be in by their cultural frame of reference.
+For example, in the U.S., decisions are frequently delegated - that is, an official assigns responsibility for a particular matter to a subordinate.
+In many Southern European and Latin American countries, there is a strong value placed on holding decision-making responsibilities oneself.
+When decisions are made by groups of people, majority rule is a common approach in the U.S.; in Japan consensus is the preferred mode.
+Be aware that individuals' expectations about their own roles in shaping a decision may be influenced by their cultural frame of reference.